 Jeffrey Rosenfeld concentrates his practice in the area of business tax law.
 He counsels public and private corporations, partnerships, and individuals in a broad array of tax matters including:

-Jeffrey counsels corporate clients and individuals regarding undeclared foreign bank accounts, including “FBAR” reporting obligations, and has represented numerous clients in the Internal Revenue Service’s Offshore Voluntary Disclosure Program.
+Jeffrey also counsels corporate clients and individuals regarding undeclared foreign bank accounts, including “FBAR” reporting obligations, and has represented numerous clients in the Internal Revenue Service’s various voluntary disclosure programs.

 Jeffrey also has digital currencies industry experience, including:

 - Formation of entities to be engaged in the digital currencies space